ianrastall/text-utils/books/ada/book-ada-03.md

 Arr : Array_Type;
 Arr(10) := 5;
 ```

+> **Note:** When the index expression is a static value, modern compilers like
+> GNAT reject the code during compilation.
+When the index is computed at
+> runtime, the same out-of-range access raises `Constraint_Error`.

 Ada performs bounds checking on all array accesses.
 When an index is
 provably out of range, modern compilers flag the problem during compilation;